gy19rf/Assessment-2/README.md

 Again, after making sure that all drunks have stopped moving, I realized that the 15th drunk is still at the pub.
 I saw that the color of the pub and that of the house of the drunk are the same.
 I also thought that the house of the drunk and the pub could have similar x and y coordinate numbers.
 This may make the drunk to feel that he is already at home.

+Below is how I convinced the 15th  drunk to move from the pub to his house:

+The reason why the 15th drunk refused to move to his home is because, I assigned 150 to the environment when making the pub visible on the model screen.
+This line of code below made the drunk to stay at the pub

+for a in range(300):

+    for b in range(300):

+        if environment[a][b] == 1:

+            environment[a][b]= 150

+I therefore changed the environment setting to 99.
+This made the drunk to move from the pub to his home.
+Below is the line of code used;

+for a in range(300):

+    for b in range(300):

+        if environment[a][b] == 1:

+            environment[a][b]= 99

 License: This drunk model has a licensing document attached, which explains the terms and conditions for copying, distribution and modification of this drunk model.